top of page

 Surface Drain

-These French drains are installed on the ground surface and consist of perforated pipes that collect water and channel it away from the property.
+These drains are installed on the ground surface and consist of perforated pipes that collect water and channel it away from the property.

 This type of drainage is the most commonly used in residential properties and is useful when the amount of water that collects is not great and there is a natural slope in the land that helps to drain the water.